The curriculum for a Bachelor of Science in Economics requires a minimum of 120 credits, with at least 33 of those credits in the major.

 Economics teaches students how to analyze data and information and how to think strategically about business decision-making.
 Because of their broad analytical, quantitative and decision-making skills, students who major in economics are sought for a wide array of positions in management and sales.
 For example, firms hire economics majors as bank examiners, consultants, financial advisers, managers and sales personnel.
 Economics is excellent preparation for almost any job with the word “analyst” in its title — such as business, credit, economic, financial, market research or risk analyst.
 A degree in economics also is excellent preparation for entrepreneurship or for graduate studies in business, law or medicine.

 Economics majors are strongly encouraged to take additional courses in statistics and mathematics, especially if they intend to pursue either careers as practicing economists or graduate study in economics or business.
-Recommended mathematics courses include one or more of the following courses: MATH 151 Precalculus Mathematics, MATH 200 Calculus with Analytical Geometry, MGMT 171 Mathematical Applications for Business and MGMT 212 Differential Calculus and Optimization for Business.
-Recommended statistics courses include one or more of the following courses: ECON 501 Introduction to Econometrics, MGMT 302 Business Statistics II, STAT 212 Concepts of Statistics or STAT 314 Applications of Statistics.
+Recommended mathematics courses include one or more of the following courses: MATH 151 Precalculus Mathematics, MATH 200 Calculus with Analytical Geometry, MGMT 171 Mathematical Applications for Business or MGMT 212 Differential Calculus and Optimization for Business.
+Recommended statistics courses include one or more of the following courses: ECON 501 Introduction to Econometrics, MGMT 302 Business Statistics II or STAT 314 Applications of Statistics.
 Students should consult with their advisers to determine which of these courses fit their particular interests and backgrounds.

 In selecting approved electives to meet the general requirements of the College of Humanities and Sciences, students should select courses related to the economics major — specifically, courses in accounting, mathematics and statistics, philosophy, history, political science, sociology, anthropology and finance.
 Students should focus their electives on one or two of these subjects.